chrisbcarl/chriscarl-python/docs/philosophy/configs.md

         - stubs: regenerates all stubs but also adds shadow module stubs
         - clean: removes all .pyc
         - test: runs pytest coverage to ensure at least 85%
+- hidden or gitignored:
+    - `ignoreme\_banned`: includes stuff that prevents f-strings